talyssonoc/WolverineJS/README.md

 * `output` Nothing = print to terminal.
 String = Path to a log file where the output will be writen
 * `time` Show time in the beginning of each line (default: true)
+* `printStack` If an Error object is passed to be logged, print its error stack (default: false).
+This flag can also be passed when a log method is called